ansys/pymechanical/doc/source/user_guide_session/pool.rst

 processing.
 You can use this class for batch processing a set of input files or other batch-related processes.

-To create a pool with 10 instances:
+This code shows how to create a pool with 10 instances:

 .. code:: python